mcoira/finagle-java-integration/README.md

 	MyClass$.MODULE$.apply("Hello");

 This is a pain but what it is really painfully is getting the attributes of the object.
-We build many objects but we use much more get methods.
+We build many objects but we use much more 'get' methods.

 To get an attribute in Apache class: